 These wealthy bankers and planters brought with them their own teachers, doctors, pastors, and servants.
 When winter approached, most returned to their low country plantations until the following summer.
 A few decided to make Transylvania their permanent home.
 The Charleston colony set the precedent for summer visitation, and people continue to visit Transylvania County for the enjoyment of nature and the arts, to attend summer camps, or to get away from city life and hot climates.

-The arrival of the railroad in 1895 brought even greater accessibility to the mountains, and created an economic boom.
+The arrival of the railroad in 1895 brought even greater accessibility to the mountains and created an economic boom.
 J. Frances Hayes organized the Toxaway Company and built the Franklin Hotel in Brevard, Lake Toxaway, and the renowned Toxaway Inn.
-Known as “America’s Switzerland,” the inn attracted such notables as the Vanderbilts and Rockefellas; Henry Ford, Harvey Firestone, Thomas Edison, and many others.
+Known as “America’s Switzerland,” the inn attracted such notables as the Vanderbilts and Rockefellers; Henry Ford, Harvey Firestone, Thomas Edison, and many others.

 In Brevard, John McMinn built the Aethelwold Hotel in 1904, and many fine homes were converted into boarding houses.
 By 1905, six trains a day were passing through Brevard, carrying Pullman cars from St. Louis, New Orleans, Atlanta, and Jacksonville, FL.